DopamineDriven/server-rendering-react-components/README.md

     }
 ```
-- now, navigate to the package.json file and add a build script
+- now, navigate to package.json and add a build script
 ```json
 {